Frequently asked Questions

 How do I buy animals?

 You will need a number to buy, which you can get in the office upstairs.
-This number will be permanent, and it does not cost anything.
+This number will be permanent and it does not cost anything.
 Listen to the auctioneer to learn if the animal is sold by the dollar (each), or by the pound.
+The auctioneer will announce the weight of each animal to be sold per pound.
 If you do not understand, please stop him and he will answer your question.
 We accept cash, or personal check if you have a letter from your bank that says you are a member of good standing.
 We do not take debit or credit cards.
 Livestock has to be removed the day of the sale.